vieirajlt/Tic-Tac-Toe/exercises.md

 The main goal of this exercise is for you to understand how the tool works and the different issues it identifies.
 In order to do that, four simple functions are presented to you.
 You should start fixing them in order.

 Did you notice anything strange?
-Eslint is only reporting one error...weird...lets see what happens when you try to fix it!
+ESLint is only reporting one error...weird...lets see what happens when you try to fix it!

 ### Exercise 1.a.